Peter Hand Brewing Company: Meister Brau Lite

-Early Light beers were typically created by adding more water to existing lagers, resulting in a mediocre product.
-Biochemist Joseph Owades, while working for Rheingold Brewery, developed a beer called Gablinger's Beer, which was intended to be marketed as a "diet beer".
-It was created using a process invented by chemist Hersch Gablinger of Basel, Switzerland.
-Gablinger's process involved adding the enzyme amyloglucosidase during fermentation that converted otherwise-nonfermentable starch into fermentable sugar, which eliminated carbohydrates from the finished beer and reduced its caloric content by approximately one-third.
-Rheingold purchased the rights to Gablinger's process and Owades used it to develop the recipe for Gablinger Beer, which was introduced by Rheingold in late 1966.
-Ultimately, the beer failed on the market and the recipe was then given to Peter Hand Brewing, who made minor adjustments and successfully relaunched it as Meister Brau Lite.
+Gablinger's process involved adding the enzyme amyloglucosidase during fermentation that converted otherwise-nonfermentable starch into fermentable sugar, which eliminated a portion of carbohydrates from the finished beer and, along with a slight reduction in alcohol content, reduced its calories by approximately one-third.
+Rheingold purchased the rights to Gablinger's process and Owades used it to develop the recipe for Gablinger Beer, which was introduced by Rheingold.
+After it was discontinued the recipe was given to Peter Hand Brewing, which made minor adjustments and successfully relaunched it as Meister Brau Lite.